Those Magnificent Men in Their Flying Machines: Critical

 Those Magnificent Men In their Flying Machines ... had its Royal World Premiere on 3 June 1965 at the Astoria Theatre in the West End of London in the presence of Prince Philip, Duke of Edinburgh.
 Contemporary reviews judged Those Magnificent Men In their Flying Machines ... as "good fun."
 In The New York Times, Bosley Crowther thought it "a funny picture, highly colorful, and it does move".
 Variety felt similarly: "As fanciful and nostalgic a piece of clever picture-making as has hit the screen in recent years, this backward look into the pioneer days of aviation, when most planes were built with spit and bailing wire, is a warming entertainment experience."
 When the film turned up on television for the first time in 1969, TV Guide summed up most critical reviews: "Good, clean fun, with fast and furious action, good cinematography, crisp dialogue, wonderful planes, and a host of some of the funniest people in movies in the cast."

-At 85 characters, Those Magnificent Men ... was the longest-titled film to be nominated for an Academy Award until the 2021 nominations of Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan.
+In 2025, The Hollywood Reporter listed Those Magnificent Men in Their Flying Machines as having the best stunts of 1965.

-Box-office
+Box office

-At over two hours, Those Magnificent Men In their Flying Machines ... (most cinemas abbreviated the full title, and it was eventually re-released with the shorter title) was treated as a major production, one of three full-length 70 mm Todd-AO Fox releases in 1965 with an intermission and musical interlude part of the original screenings.
+At over two hours, Those Magnificent Men In their Flying Machines ... was treated as a major production, one of three full-length 70 mm Todd-AO Fox releases in 1965 with an intermission and musical interlude part of the original screenings.
 The film was initially an exclusive roadshow presentation where customers needed reserved seats purchased ahead of time.
 It was an immediate box-office success, out-grossing the similar car-race comedy The Great Race (1965).
 It stood up well against the slightly earlier It's a Mad, Mad, Mad, Mad World (1963).

 According to Fox records, the film needed to earn $15,300,000 in worldwide rentals to break even and made $29,950,000.
 In the United States, the film earned $14,000,000 in rentals, becoming the fourth highest-grossing film of 1965.
 By September 1970, it had earned Fox an estimated profit of $10,683,000.

 Awards and nominations

-Pseudo-sequel
+Sequel

 The success of the film prompted Annakin to write (again with Jack Davies) and direct another race film, Monte Carlo or Bust!
 (1969), this time involving vintage cars, with the story set around the Monte Carlo Rally.
 Ron Goodwin composed the music for both films.